mahmoudnafifi/SIIE/README.md

 #### How to integrate the RGB-*uv* histogram block into my network?
 Please check examples given in `RGBuvHistBlock/add_RGB_uv_hist.m`.
 If you will use the RGB-*uv* histogram block for sRGB images (e.g., JPEG images), you may need to tune the initalization of the scale and fall-ff parameters for better results with sRGB images -- the current intalization was used to work with linear raw-RGB images which are much darker than sRGB images.
 To tune these parameters, please change the initalization of the scale parameter `C` in `scaleLayer.m` (line 18) and the fall-off factor `sigma` in `ExponentialKernelLayer.m` (line 20).
 The files `scaleLayer.m` and `ExponentialKernelLayer.m` are located in `RGBuvHistBlock` directory.
 You can use the `predict` function in `histOutLayer.m` function for debugging.

+#### Note: The code was tested on Matlab 2018b and 2019a.
+It is expected to have some errors if you run Matlab 2019b or higher, as there are many updates in the nnet.layer.Layer class starting from Matlab 2019b.
+We will provide a source code compatible for Matlab 2019b or higher soon.

 ### [Project page](http://cvil.eecs.yorku.ca/projects/public_html/siie/index.html)

 ### Publication